 - Partnerships with OEMs for new vehicle design and product integration

-- In-house plastics, hard coating, metallizing and sheet metal fabrication
+- In-house plastics, hard-coating, metalizing, and sheet metal fabrication

 - Acoustic anechoic sound chamber for audio testing

-- A worldwide network of sales, training and service personnel
+- A global network of sales, training, and service personnel

 Design & Engineering